Rock of Ages 3: Make & Break

 Rock of Ages 3: Make & Break is a tower defense racing video game developed by ACE Team and published by Modus Games.
 The game is the sequel to the 2011 Rock of Ages and the 2017 Rock of Ages 2: Bigger & Boulder.
-It was released on July 21, 2020 for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch; and on August 14, 2020, for Google Stadia.
+It was released on July 21, 2020, for Nintendo Switch, PlayStation 4, Windows, and Xbox One; and on August 14, 2020, for Google Stadia.

 Gameplay

 Players build boulders and roll them into enemy gates as fast as they can.
 Once they break through they want to squish everything.
 This seemingly simple task is made more difficult because both sides pepper each other's lanes with traps, obstacles, and defenses.
 Unlike the first two games in the series, the game lets players make different courses which are conquered during competition.

 Development

 On August 15, 2019, a sequel to Rock of Ages was announced by ACE Team.
 Instead of Atlus, the company partnered with Giant Monkey Robot and Modus Games; they released the title in 2020.